networknt/light-doc/content/concern/dump.md

 This is a generic dump handler may be useful to troubleshooting in developing/testing environment.

-This handler is not suggested to be used on production because it will impact the overall performance.

-The default request/response log will be dump.log config.
+The dump request/response log file should be configured in logback.xml.

-The dump.log is in JSON format, and it is easy to be parsed and monitored.
+The dumping request/response info format can be default format or json format depends on the configuration.

 ### Configuration